-We thought it would be helpful to outline your 1-bedroom suite options in Las Vegas, with links to view additional details, availability, and pricing.
+I thought it would be helpful to outline your 1-bedroom suite options in Las Vegas, with links to view additional details, availability, and pricing.

 1-Bedroom Suites on the Strip

-Mirage’s Tower Suite comes equipped with 1,251 square feet of space, a separate bedroom, an updated bathroom, and a dining/living area that has a sectional couch.
+The Mirage’s Tower Suite comes equipped with 1,251 square feet of space, a separate bedroom, an updated bathroom, and a dining/living area that has a sectional couch.

-A step above, Mirage also offers a 1-Bedroom Penthouse Suite that offers a bathroom equipped with both a shower and bathtub, a separate bedroom with a king bed, and a combined living/dining area.
+A step above, The Mirage also offers a 1-Bedroom Penthouse Suite that offers a bathroom equipped with both a shower and bathtub, a separate bedroom with a king bed, and a combined living/dining area.